 In college, Tyler was a competitive gymnast who participated in many competitions throughout the United States, even being involved with two Guinness World Records.
 In his leisure time, he loves keeping up with his gymnastics training and also enjoys running, playing basketball, and trying new foods.

 Olly grew up in London and graduated from Durham University in 2010 with a BA in Classics.
-Olly worked as a lawyer in London for 6 years, gaining exposure to Asia through working for clients from South Korea, Hong Kong, and mainland China.
+Olly worked in a law firm London for 6 years, gaining exposure to Asia through working for clients from South Korea, Hong Kong, and mainland China.
+He now works as CRCC Asia’s in-house legal counsel as well as managing CRCC Asia’s subsidiary company, The Student Lawyer.
 His recent travel highlights include a trip to Japan, and attending the Lake of Stars festival in Malawi and the AfrikaBurn festival in South Africa.